bcgov/data-publication/pages/dps_bcdc_w.md

 ## ARCHIVING A METADATA RECORD

-When a dataset is no longer relevant, the **State** should be set to PENDING ARCHIVE, so as to notify DataBC Catalogue administrators as well it informs uses who read the metadata that there is an intending Archive.
+When a dataset is no longer relevant, the **State** should be set to **Pending Archive**, so as to notify DataBC Catalogue administrators as well it informs uses who read the metadata that there is an intending Archive.
 Recommend following the items as there are more fields available to give users more information, e.g., what is the replacement dataset or record.

 Here are the steps to begin this process: